 Waiting for or Recovering from Joint Replacement Surgery During COVID-19 Pandemic

-We are asking our community members to practice social distancing and avoid our hospital and clinics unless they are ill; however, we want to remain a valuable resource for those who are seeking relief from knee or hip pain.
+As these procedures resume, we continue to ask our community members to practice social distancing and avoid our hospital and clinics unless necessary; however, we want to remain a valuable resource for those who are seeking relief from knee or hip pain.
 We understand many people are waiting to have an elective hip or knee replacement, while some have just had surgery and are recovering at home.
 That’s why we want to provide information on how to improve joint pain or maintain healthy joints during the COVID-19 pandemic.

 Columbus Community Hospital also provides additional education for people who elect go undergo shoulder, hip or knee replacement surgery.
 Please visit our SURGE Center for Joint Replacement Surgery